sabyasachiGorai/git-assignment/README.md

 # this is a new section added to test task no 3
 # another line added to test again, updating this line from main to make conflict, updating this line from conflict-branch to make conflict

-# this line will be used to make conflict
+# this is the MAIN branch change.